puzzle/openshift-workshop/src/02_exercise.md

 ### Change environment variables

-`oc env dc/nodejs-example HELLO_MSG="Hello!
+`oc set env dc/nodejs-example HELLO_MSG="Hello!
 I am an enviromentalist!"`

 This will also trigger a new deployment.